 How to get here and travel within the city:

-We reached Seville by mid morning.
-After dropping off our luggage and freshening up we were all set to explore the city.
+I reached Seville by mid morning.
+After dropping off our luggage and freshening up I was all set to explore the city.

 It’s a beautiful cathedral located in the center of the city.
 I would suggest you buy your tickets for this beforehand.
 Your ticket also includes free entrance to the Baroque masterpiece, the Iglesia del Salvador.
 You can also visit the Torre Giralda – tower on the NE side of the cathedral.
 The hike to Giralda is included in your entrance to the cathedral.
 If yo don’ t want to climb on a hot day, save your energy and enjoy the view from Patio de los Naranjos.